ComputationalCryoEM/ASPIRE-Python/README.md

 #### Downloading data files (optional)
 For some commands, you'll need to have certain binary files available for Aspire.
-To download them simply run `make download`
+To download them simply run `make data`
 You can choose to firstly not download binaries and then Aspire would ask you to do so before running any commnad which needs them.